GorkemSahin/mobile-movies-browser/README.md

 # 24i-RN-Assignment
 A React Native application I developed based on the assignment I was given by 24i.
 This application uses TMDB's API (v3) to browse movies.

+A quick demonstration of the app can be seen here: https://youtu.be/RpdvkBPwCc0

 # How to run

 Install dependencies via